 6. The only planet with a woman’s name is Venus.

 7. Venus has a very weak magnetic field compared to other planets.

 8. Only Venus has a circular orbit in the entire solar system.

 9. Rain in Venus is made of sulfuric acid and doesn’t reach the ground since the planet is very hot and it evaporates before reaching the ground.

-Reading these cool facts about Venus in kid facts you may wonder how do humans know so much about another planet?
+Reading these cool kid facts about Venus you may wonder how humans know so much about other planets.
 The next section clarifies the number of research done on Venus planet.

 Space missions to Venus

 - Venera 1 space probe, 1961- lost contact with the base.

 - Mariner 1- failed.
 Mariner 2- Took a measurement of the planet in 1962.